pspeder/qubes-doc/configuration/resize-disk-image.md

 ### Template disk image

-If you want install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.
+If you wish to install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.

 1. Make sure that all the VMs based on this template are shut off (including netvms etc).
-2. Sanity check: verify that none of loop device are pointing at this template root.img: `sudo losetup -a`
+2. Sanity check: verify that no loop devices are pointing to this template's root.img: `sudo losetup -a`
-3. Resize root.img file using `truncate -s <desired size>` (the root.img path can be obtained from qvm-prefs).
+3. Resize root.img file using `truncate -s <desired size> <root.img path>` (the root.img path can be obtained from qvm-prefs).
-4. If any netvm/proxyvm used by this template is based on it, set template netvm to none.
+4. If the netvm/proxyvm used by this template is based on the template itself, set the template's netvm to none.
 5. Start the template.
 6. Execute `sudo resize2fs /dev/mapper/dmroot` in the template.
 7. Verify available space in the template using `df -h`
 8. Shutdown the template.
-9. Restore original netvm setting (if changed), check firewall settings (setting netvm to none causes firewall reset to "block all")
+9. Restore the original netvm setting (if changed), check firewall settings (setting netvm to none causes firewall reset to "block all")

 ### HVM disk image

-In this example we will grow the disk image of an HVM to 30GB.
+In this example we will grow the disk image of a HVM to 30GB.

 First, stop/shutdown the HVM.